kgeniusk/udacity-web-dev-4-webpack/README.md

 ## How to start the app locally

-- First you need to create the .env file and add your meaning clould api key.
+- First you need to create a .env file and add your own meaning clould api key.
 - And then run the following commands.

 ```bash